adrian-d-hidalgo/azle-chain-fusion-starter/README.md

 ## Get started

-No matter what setup you pick from below, run `npm run start` from the project root to deploy the project.
-To understand the steps involved in deploying the project locally, examine the comments in `scripts/start.sh`.
+Youc can choose any option you lige from below and run `npm run start` from the project root to deploy the project.
+To help understand the steps involved in deploying this project locally, please take a look at the comments in `scripts/start.sh`.
 This script will

 - start anvil
 - start dfx